Cataingan: Demographics

 In the 2020 census, the population of Cataingan was 50,623 people, with a density of sigfig 50,623/191.64.

 Cataingan is one of the municipalities and cities of Masbate where Masbateño is the indigenous language.
 Waray is also spoken there.

 Economy

+Education

+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+These are the: